mirror-ru/xlsx-template/README.md

 This module provides a means of generating "real" Excel reports (i.e. not CSV files) in NodeJS applications.

-The basic principle is this: You create a template in Excel.
-This can be formatted as you wish, contain formulae etc. In this file, you put placeholders using a specific syntax (see below).
-In code, you build a map of placeholders to values and then load the template, substitute the placeholders for the relevant values, and generate a new .xlsx file that you can then serve to the user.

-Placeholders are inserted in cells in a spreadsheet.
-It does not matter how those cells are formatted, so e.g. it is OK to insert a placeholder (which is text content) into a cell formatted as a number or currecy or date, if you expect the placeholder to resolve to a number or currency or date.

 ## Quick example

 To make this magic happen, you need some code like this: